Matisse-Consortium/tools/imarec/README.md

    - The ESO pipeline for MATISSE must be installed.
 Follow the instructions there: https://www.eso.org/sci/software/pipelines/matisse/

    - The HEASARC ftools package
-		- In ubuntu, install it with `sudo apt install ftools-fv ftools-pow`
    		- It can be downloaded from https://heasarc.gsfc.nasa.gov/ftools/ftools_menu.html (for installation instructions see https://heasarc.gsfc.nasa.gov/lheasoft/install.html )
      As noted there, you must initialize the package by sourcing `$HEADAS/headas-init.sh`, i.e.